workingloong/workingloong.github.io/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

 Welcome to my page!
-I am wang qinlong, a mlsys engineer, focusing on large-scale distributed training.
+I am a mlsys engineer, focusing on large-scale distributed training.
 I have rich experience in improving the stability, throughput and resource efficiency of TensorFlow/PyTorch distributed training.